divio/divio-cloud-docs/reference/addons-aldryn-django.rst

 engine to ``django.contrib.gis.db.backends.postgis``.

 For local development you will need to edit ``docker-compose.yml``, changing ``postgres:9.6`` to ``mdillon/postgis:9.6``.
-On the Cloud, you will need to make a support request to have the new database enabled for the project.
+On the cloud, you will need to make a support request to have the new database enabled for the project.

+See :ref:`manage_postgres_extensions` for more details.

 .. _PREFIX_DEFAULT_LANGUAGE: